gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 ### Lecture 54: Understanding the prototype

 All objects have a "special property" called the proto {} property.
 That's the prototype of the object.
-It can also have its own properties.
-When we request a property of an object, JS first looks into the object itself to find that property, if it cannot find it, then it looks for the property inside the prototype.
+It can also have its properties.
+When we request the property of an object, JS first looks into the object itself to find that property, if it cannot find it, then it looks for the property inside the prototype.

 That prototype can also contain another prototype object and JS will always go down the chain.
 That's called the **prototype chain**.

-If we have an object2, it can also point at the same prototype of object1.
-Objects can share all the same prototype.
+If we have object2, it can also point at the same prototype of object1.
+Objects can share the same prototype.

 ![](/blog/javascript-understanding-the-weird-parts-part-2/images/JS-prototype-chain.jpg)